 We also have some pages on the Baths and the families associated with it.
 Click here to see those pages,

 The history of the name and the other names by which ‘Bath Road’ was known is very confusing.
 In the 1800s the road was merely a lane and it was called Bullseys Lane or any one of several variations on this name including Bulls Eyes Lane or Bulls Lane.
 We have no idea where these names originated.
-The names were in use along time the Cattle Market moved to land adjoining the road so there can be no connection with that.
+The names were in use a long time before the Cattle Market moved to land adjoining the road so there can be no connection with that.

 The street plan shown on the left was dated 1881 and this shows the road then called ‘Bath Lane’.
 At various times, it was also called ‘Lower Bath Road’ to distinguish it from Upper Bath Road, although at other times ‘Lower Bath Road was used to describe what we now know as ‘Rock Street’.
 The name of ‘Bath Road’ was also used to describe what we now know as Rock Street.